EpocDotFr/pyaimp/docs/index.rst

 Welcome!
 This documentation is about PyAIMP, a Python `AIMP <http://www.aimp.ru/>`_ remote API wrapper.

-PyAIMP comes as a simple Python module that covers 100% of the AIMP SDK features with the help of `pywin32 <https://pypi.python.org/pypi/pypiwin32>`_.
+PyAIMP comes as a simple Python module that covers 100% of the AIMP remote API features with the help of `pywin32 <https://pypi.python.org/pypi/pypiwin32>`_ (the only dependency).

 Prerequisites
 -------------